Thomas Kolditz: Academic

+Personal

+In the 2024 United States presidential election, Kolditz endorsed Kamala Harris.

 Consultancy

-His first book, In Extremis Leadership: Leading as if Your Life Depended on It, published in 2007, is based on more than 175 interviews taken on the ground in Iraq during combat operations.
-His second book, Leadership Reckoning: Can Higher Education Develop the Leaders We Need, announced a reform movement for leader development in higher education.
+His first book, In Extremis Leadership: Leading As If Your Life Depended On It, published in 2007, is based on more than 175 interviews taken on the ground in Iraq during combat operations.
+His second book, Leadership Reckoning: Can Higher Education Develop the Leaders We Need?, announced a reform movement for leader development in higher education.
 Kolditz is also a keynote speaker.